Canal: History

 The transport capacity of pack animals and carts is limited.
-A mule can carry an eighth-ton [250 lb] maximum load over a journey measured in days and weeks, though much more for shorter distances and periods with appropriate rest.
+A mule can carry a 250 lb maximum load over a journey of several days or weeks, though much more for shorter distances and periods with appropriate rest.
 Besides, carts need roads.
 Transport over water is much more efficient and cost-effective for large cargoes.

 Ancient canals

 The oldest known canals were irrigation canals, built in Mesopotamia c.
 4000 BC, in what is now Iraq.
 The Indus Valley civilization in what is now Pakistan and Northwestern India (c.
 3000 BC) had sophisticated irrigation and storage systems developed, including the reservoirs built at Girnar in 3000 BC.
 This is the first time that such planned civil project had taken place in the ancient world.
 In Egypt, canals date back at least to the time of Pepi I Meryre (reigned 2332–2283 BC), who ordered a canal built to bypass the cataract on the Nile near Aswan.